magenta-cuda/alt-w3tc-minify/README.md

 element does not have a "src" attribute a <script> element is inserted before this element.
 This inserted <script> element has a "src" attribute set to a minified file whose contents is the concatenation of the contents of the files in current vector of files to be minified.
-The current vector of files to be minified is reset to empty and the search for the next
+The current vector of files to be minified is reset to empty and the search for the next <script>
-<script> element is repeated.
-N.B. the <script> element without a "src" attribute is not
+element is repeated.
+N.B. the <script> element without a "src" attribute is not modified.
-modified.
+This algorithm is implemented by W3TC 0.9.7.5 in the class Minify_AutoJs in the file "Minify_AutoJs.php".